NoninterferenceDefining Secrecy and Secure Multi-Execution

 Qed.

-More specifically, we can only prove that sme_while execution implies
+More specifically, we can only prove that an sme_while execution

 Theorem somewhat_transparent_while_sme : ∀ pub c,